FilipMalczak/vent/README.md

 with embedded instance (used in-memory) or exposed via some protocol (e.g. HTTP) - which enables usage of Vent in other languages.

+## Current module list

+- `velvet` - simplified XPath-like expressions for Java map/list hierarchies, supporting read and write access
+- `vent-adapters` - `ServiceLoader`- enabled adapters between types (e.g. can turn reactive implementation into blocking); this module contains only the infrastructure and API
+- `vent-adapters-common` - this contains implementations for common adapters; currently a few dedicated wrappers and a generic one for reactive->blocking
+- `vent-api` - Both generic and concrete interfaces for Vent database, collection, etc; also contains value object definitions
+- `vent-embedded` - Embedded Vent implementation, working aroung provided ReactiveMongoTemplate; exposed as Spring 5 configuration to be imported
+- `vent-testing` - Testing utilities
+- `vent-traits` - Reflection API for handling common type traits (like "reactive" or "asynchronous")
+- `vent-utils` - General utilities
+- `vent-web-server` - Webflux-enabled web server configuration that exposes VentDb over HTTP

+### Planned modules:

+- `vent-web-client` - Client for aforementioned server, implementing VentDb API

 ## MVP

 > MVP is under development.
 I'm gonna try to keep done things ticked, but don't trust it 100%, better read the code.